M13/40 tank: Characteristics

-However, the tank also had many grave shortcomings which severely hampered its effectiveness on the battlefield: the engine provided good range, but not great power and reliability.
-The M13's engine was the same as the M11's, but the newer tank was heavier, which resulted in lower speed and more strain on the powerplant.
+The tank also had many shortcomings which severely hampered its effectiveness on the battlefield: the engine provided good range, but not great power and reliability.
+The M13's engine was the same as the M11/39 but the newer tank was heavier, which resulted in lower speed and more strain on the powerplant.
 The suspension and tracks were reliable, but resulted in relatively low speeds, not much better than infantry tanks such as the Matilda.
 Armament was sufficient for 1940–41 but did not keep up with the increased armour and firepower on Allied or German tanks.
 The method of construction, using rivets, was outdated.
 Most tanks of the era were switching to the use of welding for construction, since rivets can shear off when hit, becoming additional projectiles inside the tank.
 The two-man turret was less efficient in combat than the three-man turrets used in many other tanks of the era.
 Radios were not fitted to many tanks.

 Italian historians Filippo Cappellano and Pier Paolo Battistelli have pointed out that the disappointing performance of the tank early in the war, where its armament was by no means inadequate, can be ascribed to its crews' almost complete lack of training (the first tank training centre was created only in 1941) and experience, coupled with poor tactical doctrine, the lack of radios, and the fact that many units were hastily created and sent to the battlefield, and also to the lack of armoured recovery vehicles; they state that, while the training and experience of the Italian crews improved during the conflict, their tanks' technical disadvantage worsened.
 In such a condition, they marvel that the Italian tanks were able to fight for as long as they did.